shamscorner/nuxt-3-stackter/README.md

 The site will auto-update as you edit these files.

-## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

 ## Learn more

 To learn more about the technologies used in this site template, see the following resources: